gbouvignies/ChemEx/docs/source/additional.rst

 Obtain initial estimates of Δϖ for CEST experiments
 ---------------------------------------------------------------------

-In CEST experiments, in order to avoid getting trapped in a local minimum, it is necessary to choose suitable initial value of Δϖ.
+In CEST (and also D-CEST/COS-CEST) experiments, in order to avoid getting trapped in a local minimum, it is necessary to choose suitable initial value of Δϖ.
 ChemEx comes with a module :ref:`tools_pick_cest` for manually picking the major and minor dips of CEST profiles, which correspond to the ground and excited states, respectively.
 A typical command for such purpose is like this:

 .. code-block:: console